 Getting started¶

-vectorbt is a Python package for quantitative analysis that takes a novel approach to backtesting: it operates entirely on pandas and NumPy objects, and is accelerated by Numba to analyze any data at speed and scale.
-This allows for testing of many thousands of strategies in seconds.
+VectorBT® is a Python package for quantitative analysis that takes a novel approach to backtesting: it operates entirely on pandas and NumPy objects, accelerated by Numba and Rust to analyze any data at speed and scale.
+This makes it possible to test many thousands of strategies in seconds.

-In contrast to other backtesters, vectorbt represents complex data as (structured) NumPy arrays.
-This enables superfast computation using vectorized operations with NumPy and non-vectorized but dynamically compiled operations with Numba.
-It also integrates Plotly and Jupyter Widgets to display complex charts and dashboards akin to Tableau right in the Jupyter notebook.
-Due to high performance, vectorbt can process large amounts of data even without GPU and parallelization and enables the user to interact with data-hungry widgets without significant delays.
+It also integrates Plotly and Jupyter Widgets to display rich charts and dashboards — akin to Tableau — right in the Jupyter notebook.
+Thanks to its high performance, VectorBT can process large amounts of data even without a GPU or parallelization, enabling users to interact with data-hungry widgets without noticeable delays.

 -